-The AMEX Business Gold Card is a charge card without spending limits that allows you to pay over time on purchases greater than $100.
-Like the Brex Corporate Card, the Business Gold Card offers a generous rewards program, including 4x points back on the two business expense categories where you spend the most each month (selected retroactively).
-New customers will also receive a free year of G Suite Basic and ZipRecruiter.
+Like the Brex Corporate Card, the AMEX Business Gold Card offers a generous rewards program, including 4x points back on the two business expense categories where you spend the most each month (selected retroactively).

 The Business Gold Card does come with an annual fee of $295, and a credit check is required.
-Because this is a charge card, if you fail to pay back your full balance at the end of each month, you will be hit with heavy fees.
 There are no foreign transaction fees.

-The Business Gold Card is a good option for big spenders who also want the flexibility to pay off large purchases over a longer period of time.
+The Business Gold Card is a good option for big spenders who also want the flexibility to pay off eligible purchases over a longer period of time.

 If you’re looking for an outright credit card that still offers you generous rewards on everyday purchases, consider the Chase Ink Business Cash Credit Card.
 Cardholders can earn 5% cash back on the first $25,000 spent annually on office supplies and phone, internet, and cable services, and 2% cash back on the first $25,000 spent annually at gas stations and restaurants.

-New customers will also receive $500 cash back if they spend $3,000 within their first three months.
+New customers will also receive a signup bonus if they meet the spending threshold.
 Plus, the Chase Ink Business Cash comes with no annual fees and a 12-month 0% introductory APR period.
 However, after these 12 months, your APR will set in at a rate that will vary with your creditworthiness and the market prime rate, so be sure to see the issuer’s terms and conditions for the latest APR information.